celo-org/celo-monorepo/packages/earn-pilot-functions/README.md

 ## Earn Pilot request management

-Hosts a firebase function to watch for new Figure Eight requests and update users' earned amounts
+Hosts an endpoint to receive confirmations from Figure Eight along with a firebase function to update users' earned amounts.